Home maintenance log and record keeping for homeowners

 TaskNotes

 Replace furnace filterEven if it looks okay.
-Log the date and the filter size — you'll thank yourself at the hardware store.
+Log the date and the filter size before you head to the store.

 Check water softener saltAdd salt as needed; note the brand and type you use.

 Clean dryer ventLint buildup is a fire hazard.
-Log the date and consider noting if the vent run is long — those need more frequent cleaning.
+Log the date and note whether the vent run is long; those need more frequent cleaning.

 Inspect caulk around tubs and showersRe-caulk any cracked or separating areas before water gets behind the tile.